Returning to Work After Mat Leave: Nervous System Tools for Week 1

 You're Not Alone in This Transition

-Returning to work after mat leave is one of the most common topics that comes up in individual counselling with new parents.
+Research consistently shows that women's mental health during work re-entry is connected to the level of support they receive from coworkers and supervisors, and that greater support is associated with lower levels of stress and faster recovery.
+Springer Returning to work after mat leave is one of the most common topics that comes up in individual counselling with new parents.
 The mix of emotions is normal, and support can make the shift easier.
 At Core Psychology, our team in Calgary and online across Alberta works with parents to build regulation skills, balance work and family roles, and reduce anxiety during big life changes.

 Just Know

-Your first week back will likely feel messy, and that’s okay.
-With small nervous system tools — breath, anchors, rituals, compassion — you can steady yourself and create a more balanced return.
+Your first week back will likely feel messy, and that's okay.
+With small nervous system tools, breath, anchors, rituals, compassion, you can steady yourself and create a more balanced return.
 Support is available if you need it.